-Specify the LUNs or file systems in the Oracle ZFS Storage appliance to be replicated.
+Specify the LUNs or file systems in the project that is now local on the secondary appliance.

-For information about creating device groups, file systems, and ZFS storage pools in a cluster configuration, see "Oracle Solaris Cluster System Administration Guide".
+For information about creating device groups and file systems and adding ZFS storage pools in a cluster configuration, see Oracle Solaris Cluster System Administration Guide.

-8. Create an HAStoragePlus resource or a scalable mount-point resource for the device group, file system, or ZFS storage pool you use.
+On cluster-newyork, create an HAStoragePlus resource or a scalable mountpoint resource for the device group, file system, or ZFS storage pool you use.

-This resource manages bringing online the Oracle ZFS Storage Appliance storage on both the primary and secondary clusters
+This resource manages bringing online the Oracle ZFS Storage Appliance storage on the secondary cluster.

-For information about creating an HAStoragePlus or scalable mount-point resource, see "Oracle Solaris Cluster Data Services Planning and Administration Guide".
+For information about creating an HAStoragePlus or scalable mount-point resource, see Oracle Solaris Cluster Data Services Planning and Administration Guide.